10 Questions with ... Chris Wienk

 2. What do you like best about your job?

 Connecting with listeners.
-I love hearing how they react to the music, programming and personalities.
-Everything they have to say -- positive and negative -- helps inform me and makes the gig super-exciting.
+I love hearing how they react to the music, programming, personalities.
+Everything they have to say - positive and negative -- helps inform me and makes the gig super exciting.

 5. What are some of your biggest challenges as a noncomm station?

-Commercial and non-comm stations face similar challenges.
-By some (both listeners and industry insiders), we are expected to play pretty out-there music, yet we have to have enough people listening to make sure we get the support that is needed to sustain the station.
+I think commercial and noncomm stations face similar challenges.
+By some (both listeners and industry insiders), we are expected to play pretty out-there music, and yet we have to have enough people listening to make sure we get the support that is needed to sustain the station.
 It is a fine balance of the unique and interesting smaller projects mixed with the significant, important more-popular artists.

 6. What has been the station's biggest accomplishments to date?